KEY STAGE 4 CORE CURRICULUM RE

 Therefore AMV offers this support to teachers in designing a curriculum with the intention that the key questions explored will be those that engage young people.
 Religious Education at KS4 should primarily offer a space where students can develop their own beliefs and ideas about matters of belief, meaning, expression, identity and values whilst learning how to tolerate, understand, critically evaluate, debate well, and interpret and appreciate differing opinions.

-In order to build a balanced curriculum offer, it is suggested that teachers choose at least one question from EACH of the six areas of enquiry that make up AMV – see question suggestions below.
+In order to build a balanced curriculum offer, it is suggested that teachers choose AT LEAST ONE question from EACH of the six areas of enquiry that make up AMV for EACH year of the course.

 Beliefs and Teachings